marinadegames/codewars/readme.md

-##this is my ntml page with solved tasks
+##this is my HTML page with solved tasks